Skip to main content

 But behind the falling blocks and catchy Russian folk tunes lies a story of legal loopholes, fax machines, and a man who didn’t realize he’d just invented the most addictive game in history.

 Our tale begins in the Soviet Union, where intellectual property rights were about as common as functioning bread lines.
-The game’s creator, a humble programmer working for a state-run organization, designed Tetris for fun.
+The game’s creator, a humble programmer working for a state-run organisation, designed Tetris for fun.

 “Fun,” of course, being a relative term in a place where joy was often considered counterrevolutionary.